MoigeMatino/sprint-board/README.md

 # sprint-board
-A multi-tenant Django SaaS app inspired by Jira, designed for agile teams.
-Manage projects, tasks, and blogs with isolated workspaces using PostgreSQL schemas.
+A multi-tenant Django SaaS app for agile project management, inspired by Jira.
+Supports isolated workspaces, collaborative boards, and tasks with PostgreSQL schemas.